LAION-AI/audio-dataset/README.md

 ## Contact

-- You could find us on LAION Discord server CLAP channel (the channel name is clap in lower case).
+- You could find us on LAION [Discord Server](https://discord.com/invite/eq3cAMZtCC) CLAP channel (the channel name is clap in lower case).
 - In the CLAP channel, If you have any question about the project, please feel free to talk with Yuchen Hui, Christoph, Richard V, rom1504, Yusong Wu, Ke Chen or Tianyu Zhang.
+- Moreover, if you need computation resources during contributing, please go into compute-allocation channel of Discord Server and read the **pinned messages** for usage of LAION pods.
+If any problem is encountered, please feel free to ask any question in the channel.

 ## Project progress